tensorlayer/HyperPose/README.md

 ## Inference on TensorRT

 Currently we provide two C++ APIs for inference, both defined in `include/openpose-plus.hpp`.
-They are for running the tensorflow model with tensorRT and post-processing respectively.
+They are for running the TensorFlow model with TensorRT and post-processing respectively.

 You can look the examples in the `examples` folder to see how to use the APIs.
 Running `./scripts/live-camera.sh` will give you a quick review of how it works.